dmitreiro/openvpn-notify/README.md

 # openvpn-notify
-This code was created with the purpose of sniff OpenVPN server logs, sending Telegram notifications as soon as a client successfully connects to a server.
+This service sniffs OpenVPN server logs to monitor when a client successfully connects to the server and sends Telegram real-time notifications about the client's name and IP address.

 ***